-7.2.2.3 Remote identification and verification
+7.2.2.3 Remote identification and verification, and digital identification38

 An institution may verify the identity of customers remotely where appropriate.
 The Wwft stipulates that verification must be based on 'sufficiently reliable means'.
-For example, an eID method or two-way audiovisual tools (such as MS Teams, Skype, FaceTime).
+For example, an eID method39 or two-way audiovisual tools (such as a digital consultation room, MS Teams, Skype, FaceTime).

 Remote verification is possible with an eID method that has a substantial or high level of reliability.
-When there is no substantial or high level of reliability, whether the means are considered sufficiently reliable according to the BFT depends on the risk of money laundering and/or terrorist financing.
+40 When there is no substantial or high level of reliability, whether the means are considered sufficiently reliable according to the BFT depends on the risk of money laundering and/or terrorist financing.
 The BFT is of the opinion that remote identity verification can only take place for customers with low risk of money laundering and/or terrorist financing when there is no eID method with a substantial or high level of reliability.

 When two-way audiovisual communication tools are used, the institution compares the received copy of the ID document with the customer and the original ID document displayed on screen.
-The BFT
+The BFT recommends keeping a proper record of this conversation.
+This can be supplemented with a \in 0.01 transfer made by the customer41.